AlessandroGenerale17/csmClientTS/README.md

 ### Project Motivation

 I often find myself searching for <b>one</b> specific piece of code.
 I either try to remember what keywords I entered in the Google search bar or randomly search through my GitHub repos.
-The idea behind this prototype is to give the ability for the user to save her/his snippets of code and make them easy to retrieve for future reference.
+The idea behind this prototype for a snippet manager  is to give the ability to a user to save her / his snippets of code and make them easy to retrieve for future reference.

+I wanted to extend upon this feature to allow users to also share snippets of code that is not working.
+A user can create an issue snippet that is either private or public.
+If public, the snippet is shown in the home feed.
+Other users can see the issue snippet and comment giving suggestions or enter the live discussion.
+The live discussion is a simple chat room where users can exchange messages in order to offer solutions to the owner of the snippet.
+The owner of the snippet can update the content of the snippet at any time and the changes will be reflected to all connected users in the live discussion.

+As a final **WIP** feature, I created a `challenges` section where users can <b>only</b> (for now) practice their  **JavaScript** skills.
+I wanted to try and emulate the logic behind existing sites like <a href='https://leetcode.com/'>LeetCode</a> and <a href='https://www.hackerrank.com/'>HackerRank</a>.
+There are different challenges displayed in a similar table to the one of the snippets.
+A user can select a challenge and run a local test case (always the first of the list of testcases that is used to test the submission).
+A user can edit the local testcase with their own to check their code.
+When the user submits the solution, all cases are tested.

 ### Tech Stack